flutter/website/platform-channels.md

 The app's `State` class holds the current app state.
 We need to extend that to hold the current battery state.

 First, we construct the channel.
-We use a `PlatformMethodChannel` with a single platform method that returns the battery level.
+We use a `MethodChannel` with a single platform method that returns the battery level.

 The client and host sides of a channel are connected through a channel name